magnusbaeck/logstash-filter-verifier/README.md

 --logstash-arg=--node.name --logstash-arg MyInstanceName
 ```

+## Notes about Logstash compatibility

+Different versions of Logstash behave slightly differently and changes
+in Logstash may require changes in Logstash Filter Verifier.
+Upon
+startup, the program will attempt to auto-detect the version of
+Logstash used and will use this information to adapt its own behavior.

+Starting with Logstash 5.0 finding out the Logstash version is very
+quick but in previous versions the version string was printed by Ruby
+code in the JVM so it took several seconds.
+To avoid this you can use
+the `--logstash-version` flag to tell Logstash Filter Verifier which
+version of Logstash it should expect.
+Example:

+    logstash-filter-verifier ... --logstash-version 2.4.0

 ## Known limitations and future work

 * Some log formats don't include all timestamp components.
 For